Time Efficiency for Creatives (17 time management styles)

 Your peak performance times are the times during the day when you’re most motivated and creative.

 Knowing your ideal focus times helps to solve a lot of motivation problems and improves your time efficiency as a creative.
+It’s self awareness for creative productivity.

-8. Slow Motion Multitasking
+8. Slow-Motion Multitasking

-Slow motion multitasking is working on multiple projects at the same time, but moving between each one based on your mood.
+Slow-motion multitasking is working on multiple projects at the same time, but moving between each one based on your mood.
 It can be a good strategy for creatives.

-Like you, I usually have more than one creative project I’m working on or scheming.
 So one way I like to manage things is by hopping around each one based on where my mood is flowing.
+For me, this means relying on my creative intuition.

 But there is one important caveat.